RELATIONS & PERSONNEL MANAGEMENT

 The economy is a large component with lot of diverse

 and sometimes complex parts.
-This study will focus on
+This study focuses on only

-This study will cover all the facets that make up the
+inflation.
+This study covers all the facets that make

-of the impact of the monetary policy on inflation in
+of the effectiveness of monetary policy in controlling

-Nigeria shall be restricted to the period between 1980
+inflation in Nigeria shall be restricted to the period

 OF THE STUDY